Ali2006-NED/Walmart-Retail-Analysis-and-Demands-Forecasting-Model/README.md

-📘 Project Title: Kaggle Notebook Analysis
+📘 Project Title: Walmart Retail Analysis and Demands Forecasting Model

-📌 Description
+📌 Description:
 This project is a comprehensive data science analysis performed using Kaggle Notebooks and presented in Jupyter Notebook format.
 It demonstrates the full data science workflow — from data exploration and cleaning to model building and evaluation.

 Key highlights of the notebook include: